StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_TABLE.md

 Please use specified key columns and specified value ranges for partitioning.

 - For the naming conventions of partitions, see [System limits](../../../reference/System_limit.md).
-- Before v3.3.0, columns in Range partition only support the following types: TINYINT, SMALLINT, INT, BIGINT, LARGEINT, DATE, and DATETIME.
-Since v3.3.0, range partitioning columns support timestamps and strings.
+- Before v3.3.0, columns for range partitioning only support the following types: TINYINT, SMALLINT, INT, BIGINT, LARGEINT, DATE, and DATETIME.
+Since v3.3.0, columns for range partition support three specific time functions.
 For detailed usage, see [Data distribution](../../../table_design/Data_distribution.md#manually-create-partitions).
 - Partitions are left closed and right open.
 The left boundary of the first partition is of minimum value.
 - NULL value is stored only in partitions that contain minimum values.
 When the partition containing the minimum value is deleted, NULL values can no longer be imported.
 - Partition columns can either be single columns or multiple columns.
 The partition values are the default minimum values.